zackjewell/zjnety/_src/resume.md

 ## About
 I am a Designer and Developer who thrives in dynamic, fast-paced environments, with strong experience working on teams as well as independently.
 My projects range from simple print pieces to complex responsive websites and web apps.
 I am passionate about the multi-device web and exploring the connection between aesthetics and function.
 I love talking about good design, helping others and I am always looking to learn more and expand my horizons.

+## Designer/Front-end Developer
+### Bindable
+#### Feb.
+2020 - present
+I mainly work on the implementation of new partner websites and new features on our platform and partner sites.
+I use our exsisting templates that I customize based on the styles and requests from the partner.
+Part of my responsiblities also include helping with marketing design requests and helping maintain the front-end of the platform

 ## Principal
 ### Zack Jewell Design
 #### Jan.
 2007 - present